fuzzyhandle/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 - `archiveRepo` - the repository where matching artifacts are archived to
 - `archiveProperty` - the name of the property to use when tagging the archived artifact with the archive timestamp
+- `dryRun` - set this to false explicity when the artifacts need to be moved.
+  By default `dryRun` is assumed to be true and no changes are made to any of the artifacts

 ### Available 'time period' archive policies: ###